AmoyDreamer/tencent-captcha/README.md

 - randstr => {String} random string from client's callback function.(required)
 - ip => {String} User ip.(required)

 The Return value of this method is a promise, you can use [async-await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) synchronizing code.
+You can see data structure returned from the interface of Tencent Captcha by [document](https://cloud.tencent.com/document/product/1110/36926).

 ## License
 tencent-captcha is [MIT licensed](https://github.com/AmoyDreamer/tencent-captcha/blob/master/LICENSE).